 To share the joy of great musical performance with our community – together we are music.

-Now in its 64th season, Augusta Symphony is the primary professional orchestra for Augusta’s River Region and pursues its mission through annual symphonic, Pops, and family concerts that reach approximately 20,000 people each year.
-Via its education and outreach programs, Augusta Symphony further strives to foster broad accessibility to live classical music performance and a lifelong appreciation of the art form among people of all ages, backgrounds, and means.
-Augusta Symphony’s outreach programs currently serve approximately 27,000 youth and adults in communities within a 75-mile radius from Augusta.
+Now in its 65th season, Augusta Symphony is the primary professional orchestra for Augusta’s River Region and pursues its mission through annual symphonic, Pops, and family concerts that reach approximately 20,000 people each year.
+Via Community Chords Music Education, Veterans Outreach, and Group Music Therapy programs, the Augusta Symphony further strives to foster broad accessibility to live classical music performance and a lifelong appreciation of the art form among people of all ages, backgrounds, and means.
+Community Chords currently serve approximately 27,000 youth and adults in communities within a 75-mile radius from Augusta.

 The Miller Theater is the home of all Symphony Series and Pops! performances and features a multitude of varied programming throughout the year.
 It was built in downtown Augusta in 1940 as an Art Moderne movie theater and vaudeville house and operated until 1984.
 In 2008, Peter S. Knox IV donated the Miller Theater to the Augusta Symphony to be revitalized as a performance venue and home.
 The restoration was the result of a 23 million capital campaign, made possible by the generosity of individuals, corporations, foundations, SPLOST funding, and state and federal historic tax incentives, Construction took place in 2016-2017, and the Miller Theater reopened with a grand Opening Night Gala on January 6, 2018.
 Learn more about the Miller at millertheateraugusta.com.